sbinet/fubsy/doc/guide/example-c.rst

 phase is running, it just tells Fubsy to call ``remove()`` later, when executing the actions in this build rule.
-However, if you call ``remove()`` outside of a build rule, it will go ahead and remove the specified files when the *main* phase is running.
+However, if you call ``remove()`` outside of a build rule, it will go ahead and remove the specified files when the *main* phase is running--probably not what you want.

 In any event, Fubsy only executes the actions in a build rule when it determines that at least one target is out-of-date, i.e. any of the